CodingBlackFemales/guides/codeofconduct/README.md

 ## Who It Applies To

 This Code of Conduct applies to all Coding Black Females (CBF) attendees.
-This includes, but is not limited to, speakers, facilitators, mentors, sponsors, volunteers, venue staff, event organisers, and organisation leaders.
+This includes, but is not limited to, speakers, facilitators, mentors, mentees, sponsors, volunteers, venue staff, event organisers, and organisation leaders.

 ## What We Ask Of You